-Feed morning tea to one of Adelaide Zoo’s russet Red Pandas
+Feed breakfast to Adelaide Zoo’s russet Red Panda

-Join the panda keepers in the Bamboo Forest and to feed the zoo’s smallest panda a tasty treat.
+Before the zoo opens, join the panda keepers to feed the smallest panda a tasty breakfast treat!

-During the exclusive experience, you’ll go into the Red Panda habitat, hear all about this incredible and endangered animal, and learn the inside scoop on zoo residents Ravi and Mishry.
+During the exclusive experience, you’ll go into the Red Panda habitat, hear all about this incredible and endangered animal, and learn the inside scoop on resident Ravi.

 Red Pandas are found in the wild in the Himalayas and south-western China, and spend most of their lives in trees, their main source of food is bamboo but they also eat a variety of fruits, leaves and eggs.
 Unfortunately wild populations are declining, with habitat loss due to human developments being one of the biggest contributors to the species endangerment.